AndyBoyee604/Nou-Vue-Bio/README.md

 # Nou Vue
-I love coding and Technology!
+I love Coding and Technology!

 ## Purpose
 To make the internet world a better place than it is already.